andrewjesaitis/Reader-Press/README.md

 Here's how I do it:

 1. Get Feed URL
-a.
-Go to Google Reader
+	+ Go to Google Reader
-b.
-Click on shared items
+	+ Click on shared items
-c.
-Click on Sharing settings (Right hand side of header)
+	+ Click on Sharing settings (Right hand side of header)
-d.
-Click on "Preview your shared items page in a new window"
+	+ Click on "Preview your shared items page in a new window"
-e.
-Click on atom feed icon
+	+ Click on atom feed icon
-f.
-Copy this atom feed url to the field below
+	+ Copy this atom feed url to the field below

 2. Enter a time when you'd like to post.
 Please note this is currently sync'd to EST.